The best oxford shirt

 The Drake’s Cotton Oxford Cloth Button-Down Shirt was the most expensive shirt in testing.
 For this price you get a beautiful garment in terms of material and construction, made in Drake’s own factory in Somerset, UK.
 The Oxford cloth in this shirt is easily the softest of any shirt tested.
 Not only was it incredibly soft, but it stayed soft after being washed multiple times too.
 It also has a long pointed collar, which rolled nicely.
 It is quite long at the back, perhaps designed with tucking in in mind.
 Unfortunately the shirt is quite slim cut, with high arm holes.
 This made it uncomfortable to wear compared to other, more roomy fits.
 With all that said, there are a specific set of circumstances I can recommend this shirt under: If you really want a Drake’s shirt, have a lot of money, prefer a slimmer fit, and intend on mostly tucking the shirt in, then you will be happy with this shirt.
 Check out Drake’s archive sales which happen a couple of times a year for some hefty discounts (but be quick).

 Entireworld’s Organic Cotton Giant Shirt falls outside the mould of the classic Oxford.
-Living up to it’s giant” name, it features a wide, boxy fit, with large arm openings that taper off towards the cuff.
+Living up to it’s “giant” name, it features a wide, boxy fit, with large arm openings that taper off towards the cuff.
 The fit is comfortable, and the more casual take on the Oxford feels relevant today.
 The buttons, which are oversized and colour-matched in white in our particular garment, really left an impression and are a fantastic detail that more brands should look to.
 Entireworld’s branding, as ever, is top notch (although the autoplaying music on their website is a bridge too far).
 Other than the fit and the buttons, the shirt isn’t notable.
 The collar is fine, the midweight Oxford cloth is… fine.
 The main drawback of this shirt is that it is extortionately priced for a shirt made in China.
-Entireworld aren’t very transparent on their manufacturing conditions, although they do have PDF with factory guidelines on their website, which is a start.
+Entireworld aren’t very transparent on their manufacturing conditions, although they do have a PDF with factory guidelines on their website, which is a start.

 The GANT Regular Fit Oxford Shirt is an unremarkable garment, with a logo on the pocket, and overpriced considering it’s made in China.
 The fit is slightly relaxed, the collar roll is decent, the mid weight Oxford cloth is soft and inoffensive.
 There are 2 dealbreakers when it comes to this shirt.
 Firstly, the embroidered logo on the chest pocket.
 Secondly, at the time of writing (March 2021), Gant are not shipping to the USA from their website.
 It’s a sad fall from grace for the company that first brought the Oxford shirt to popularity in the Yale Co-op in the 50s and 60s.

 Lands’ End’s Men’s Sail Rigger Oxford Shirt, Traditional Fit was the second cheapest shirt tested, after Uniqlo.
 It has a nice, classic, mid weight Oxford material.
 Unfortunately it is a huge fitting shirt, and not in a cool or deliberate way like Entireworld’s Giant Shirt.
 The fit was so large that it made it difficult to wear in a flattering way.
 The sleeves are on the long side and the collar flattened out easily as well.
 Being the only shirt tested made in Mauritius piqued my interest, so I checked out the brand on fashion transparency website Good On You.
-They rate Lands End as not good enough.”
+They rate Lands End as “not good enough.”
 If you are after a cheap Oxford shirt, our budget pick is twice as good for half the price.

 The Wythe New York Oxford Cloth Button Down is an entry from a relative up and comer in the menswear world.
 Birthed from a successful Kickstarter campaign in late 2019, their first entry into the Oxford shirt world is an impressive one.
 The shirt is a classically presented Oxford shirt.
 It has a regular fit, and a lovely and soft mid weight Oxford cloth.
 It has a longer, pointed collar, which maintained a nice roll.
 The shirt is made in Portugal and oozes authenticity.
 Really the only oddity of the package is how it’s presented.
 It doesn’t really have any branding.
 There’s an ink stamp on the inside of the collar with the size printed on it, and a small fabric label with the origin and material… and that’s it.
 I guess this is cool in a kind of military uniform kind of way, but for 150 bucks I expected the presentation to be better.
 Is it a good shirt?
 Yes.
 Great even.
 But its much more expensive than our top pick, and lacks some of the character of our upgrade pick, at a similar price.
 Having said that, if our upgrade pick is out of stock, Whythe’s shirt is a good alternative.